SimonPhumin/s1m-monorepo-starter/README.md

 ## Behavior-Driven Development (BDD)

 In BDD you write your system requirements in structural but natural language.
-Writing end-to-end tests in a natural language enlarges the audience that can read and use them.
+Writing end-to-end tests in natural language enlarges the audience that can read and use them.
-I've been a big fan of writing .feature files with the [Gherkin](https://cucumber.io/docs/gherkin/) syntax.
-User stories are based on a similar approach and therefore .feature files not only help stakeholders to better understand specific user flows or scenarios, they can also be used as a skeleton for automated tests.
+Basic .feature files are written with [Gherkin](https://cucumber.io/docs/gherkin/) syntax.
+User stories (and even use cases) are based on a similar structure and therefore .feature files won't only help stakeholders to better understand specific user flows or scenarios, they can also be used as a skeleton for automated tests (e.g. e2e tests).

 ## Features